theel0ja/yunit/CODING.md

 Building yunit
 ==============

-Only Ubuntu 17.04 (zesty) is supported as a developement environment.
+Only Ubuntu 17.04 (zesty) is supported as a development environment.

 download source
 ---------------